 Therefore, those who acquire knowledge are highly respected in the light of Islam.
-Of course, these people also deserve congratulations because the survival of religion and nation depends on these people.
+Of course, these people also deserve congratulations because the survival of religion and the nation depends on these people.

-It’s clear that learning is important and has even been stressed upon by Islam but which knowledge is to be acquired and why?
+It’s clear that learning is important and has even been stressed by Islam but which knowledge is to be acquired and why?

 As to what should be learned, there is no definitive answer.
 Any sort of knowledge would be appreciated.
-It doesn’t have to be about religion, you can learn about science, philosophy or general life skills!
+It doesn’t have to be about religion, you can learn about science, philosophy, or general life skills!
 The opportunities are endless.
 No matter what you learn it will serve as a personal treasure for life.

 So how do we go about acquiring this knowledge?
 Through reading!
 One of the best ways.
 Make a habit of reading.
 Whether it be fiction or non-fiction.
 It’s true that non-fiction may offer more to learn but it doesn’t mean fiction is for entertainment only.
-Fiction too can help by improving vocabulary, articulation, imagination and more.
+Fiction too can help by improving vocabulary, articulation, imagination, and more.